shaunweg/guide-for-web-camp-redesign/pages/monday-getting-10.md

 > or add more content to your page

-> Try new markdown tags from the Markdown Cheatsheet I provided earlier

 > What do you want your GitHub Page to be about?

 > Redesign it to be about something you are interested in.